Counselor Education Admission

 Applications must be submitted by February 1 each year to the Graduate School of Education.

-Applications for fall 2013 are now closed.
+Applications for fall 2014 are currently closed.

 Please note: standardized test (GRE or MAT) scores are NOT required for admission starting.